Nørregade 4, Copenhagen: 20th century

 The building was in 1984 acquired by bookseller Kirsten Saro.
 She was for many years involved in the employees-owned bookshop Atheneum in the adjacent building Nørregade 7.

 Architecture

 Mørregade 4 is constructed with four storeys over a walk-out basement.
-The building owes its current appearance to a major renovation in 1952, which saw the removal of a gateway as well as gabled eall dormer.
+The building owes its current appearance to a major renovation in 1952, which saw the removal of a gateway as well as gabled wall dormer.
 The ground floor of the building is below a belt course finished with shadow joints and painted in a dark grey colour.
 It features a main entrance topped by a transom window with the house number and four tall, narrow shop windows.
 The upper part of the facade is painted in a pale yellow colour, contrasted by the white-painted window frames and a white-painted cornice.
-The Mansard roof is clad in red tile and features three dormer windows towards the street.
+The mansard roof is clad in red tile and features three dormer windows towards the street.
 A two-bay side wing extends from the rear side of the building.